-In public one has to have keen eyes as well.
+In public, one has to have a keen sense of awareness as well.
 Purse slasher and pickpockets prefer crowded places like buses, stores, and they work often on busy sidewalks.
 When you are out at the outdoor market, for example, walk on the street side of the vendors and not the congested area of the sidewalks behind the stalls.
-Theft and pick pocketing make up most of the crime in Costa Rica, so if you are aware and follow these above Costa Rica safety tips you can get through your visit unscathed.
+Theft and pick pocketing make up most of the crime in Costa Rica, so if you are aware and follow these Costa Rica safety tips above you can get through your visit unscathed.

 If you are renting a car, avoid leaving your car in a conspicuous place such as a main street, a side street or in front of your hotel.
 Use the parking lots whenever possible, since many of them are watched over by guards.
-Even at the many national parks can be subject to break in, thieves will wait for the rangers pass outside viewing range and will strike when and where they can.
+Even at the many national parks, your car can be subject for break in, thieves will wait for the rangers to go outside viewing range and will strike when and where they can.
 Do not leave valuables openly visible in your car!

 Even if you think you have a good grip on your daypack, it is recommended that you wear a money belt and avoid wearing much jewelry or expensive watches to add to your Costa Rica safety.
 Bring only a minimal amount of cash when you go out, and do not take them all out at once when making purchases and when you are at an outside café paying for your meal.

 Use your common sense and do not trust anyone who approaches you on the street and wants to be your tour guide.
-Women have to be especially careful; don't let you be distracted, or separated from your tour group.
+Women have to be especially careful; don't be distracted, or separate from your tour group.
 Travel warnings for Costa Rica are the same as they would be for most relatively safe tourist areas, so be vigilant and enjoy your Costa Rica Safety.
-Travel here is well worth the extra preparations.
+Traveling here is well worth the extra preparations.